 California has more national parks than anywhere else in the United States; together they protect an area the size of West Virginia.
-And with such a wealth of national parks, deciding which ones to visit can be tough.
-So we've made things easier for you – here's our list of the best places to embrace the great outdoors in America’s Golden State.
+And with such a wealth of choice, deciding which ones to visit can be tough.
+So we've made things easier for you – here's our list of the best national parks in California, so you can embrace the great outdoors in America’s Golden State.

 The best national parks in California